LoayAbassi/alx-backend-storage/0x00-MySQL_Advanced/README.md

         instead 'delimiter //; .... delimiter;' will make // as new one.

     PS : triggers are before and after triggers... focus

+3. function

+    DETERMINISTIC function : same output for same input caching : if function called multiple times , values will be saved for futur usages

+4. view

+    virtual table that is a subtable of another